Lightning Detection Warning System

 There are different types of lightning warning systems, but most of them work by detecting the electromagnetic signals that lightning generates when it strikes.
 Here's a general overview of how a typical lightning warning system works:

-Warning generation: Once the system has analyzed the data and determined that a lightning strike is imminent or has already occurred, it generates a warning.
-This can be in the form of an audible alarm, visual alert, or message sent to a mobile device or other communication channel.
+Once the system has analyzed the data and determined that a lightning strike is imminent or has already occurred, it generates a warning.
+This can be in the form of an audible alarm, visual alert, or message sent to a mobile device.

 Overall, the goal of a lightning warning system is to provide timely and accurate warnings to people in the affected area, giving them time to take appropriate action to protect themselves and their equipment from the dangers of lightning strikes.